winitzki/scall/tutorial/programming_dhall.md

 This `zip` function, however, will not be satisfactory in many cases.
 The `bizip1` method often has to lose information and, in particular, may not preserve values of type `r` within `F a r`.
-In that case, the derived `zip` function will not   iterate over its input data as we expect.
+In that case, the derived `zip` function will not   iterate over its input data in the way we might expect.

 To see how this works, let us derive `zip` from `Applicative1` for non-empty lists and apply that `zip` to some example values.